Open-LinaOS-Foundation/LinaOS/Documentation/arm/marvell.rst

 ================

-This document lists all the ARM Marvell SoCs that are currently supported in mainline by the Linux kernel.
-As the Marvell families of SoCs are large and complex, it is hard to understand where the support for a particular SoC is available in the Linux kernel.
+This document lists all the ARM Marvell SoCs that are currently supported in mainline by the LinaOS kernel.
+As the Marvell families of SoCs are large and complex, it is hard to understand where the support for a particular SoC is available in the LinaOS kernel.
 This document tries to help in understanding where those SoCs are supported, and to match them with their corresponding public datasheet, when available.